feddrik360/Food-recipe/README.md

 ###### Content

-I got the content and images of the recipes from BBC Good Food.
+I got the content and images of the recipes from BBC Good Food a.

 ###### Acknowledgement